 Disk Inventory X – disk usage utility for Mac OS X 10.3 (and later).
 It shows the sizes of files and folders in a special graphical way called “treemaps”.

 AppCleaner – allows uninstall apps.
 Installing an application distributes many files throughout your system using space of your Hard Drive unnecessarily.
 AppCleaner finds all these small files and safely deletes them.
+If you are looking for a specific a mac cleaner, check this Mac cleaner software comparison.

 Homebrew – popular package manager for OS X. Package managers keep all the big and small tools that we need to install on our machines tidy and up-to-date.
 Switch over to your terminal, and type in this one command: